robertu94/cpsc3220-f18/docs/index.md

 By appointment as needed

+## Instructor Late and Incriminate Weather Policy

+If the instructor should ever be more than 10 minutes late or the university is closed (for example due to inclimate weather), you may assume that class has been canceled.
+In this case, please check email for further explanation.

 ## Course Materials

+This syllabus represents a general plan for the class; deviations will be announced in class by the instructor and this document will be updated.
 The course materials described below are living documents and will be updated as the semester progresses.
-Students are expected to review these documents regularly (i.e. at least once a week)
+Students are expected to review these documents at least once a week.

 Course Website: [robertu94.github.io/cpsc3220-f18](https://robertu94.github.io/cpsc3220-f18/)